HIST 112 - World History Since 1450

 2. Click K-State Libraries only option to search for items owned by K-State Libraries.

-Search It screen displaying keyword search in KState Libraries only
+Keyword search in with limit set to KState Libraries only

 3. Item record shows if an item is available and where it is shelved.
-If not available, either because checked out or due to the Hale fire, you may request a copy through Interlibrary Loan.
+If it is not available because it is checked out or missing, you may request a copy through Interlibrary Loan.

 4. Virtual Browse at the bottom of the record shows items shelved nearby the item you found.
 They have similar call numbers, so will usually be about a similar topic.